What is Recoverable Amount?

 Recoverable Amount vs. Salvage Value

-- Salvage value of an asset refers to the residual value of an asset at the end of the useful life of the asset.
+- The salvage value of an asset refers to the residual value of an asset at the end of the useful life of the asset.
 It is a management expectation of the value at which such an asset would be sold at the end of the useful life of the asset.
 It is also known as scrap value.
-Salvage value is useful in the calculation of depreciation on an asset and also in considering the viability of purchasing the asset.
-It is because a higher salvage value will effectively reduce the overall cost of the asset, since, the asset can be sold at the salvage value at the end of the useful life of the asset.
+Salvage value is useful in calculating depreciation on an asset and in considering the viability of purchasing the asset.
+A higher salvage value will effectively reduce the overall cost of the asset since the asset can be sold at the salvage value at the end of its useful life of the asset.

-- On the other hand, the recoverable amount is the maximum cash flows that are expected to be obtained from the asset, either by its sale or by its regular use and is calculated as the higher of the fair value and the value in use of an asset.
-It is useful in determining the impairment loss, if any, by comparing the same with the carrying value of the asset.
+- On the other hand, the recoverable amount is the maximum cash flow expected from the asset, either by its sale or by its regular use.
+It is calculated as the higher of the fair value and the value in use of an asset.
+It is useful in determining the impairment loss, if any, by comparing the same with the asset's carrying value.